 Carrot (Daucus carota L.) belongs to the family Umbelliferae.
 The carrot is believed to have originated in Asia and now under cultivation in many countries.
-The carrot is an important vegetable because of its large yield per unit area throughout the world and its increasing importance as human food.
+The carrot is an important vegetable because of its high yield per unit area throughout the world and its increasing importance as human food.
 It is orange-yellow in color, which adds attractiveness to foods on a plate and makes it rich in carotene, a precursor of vitamin A. it contains appreciable quantities of nutrients such as protein, carbohydrate, fiber, vitamin A, Potassium, Sodium, thiamine and riboflavin and is also high in sugar.
 Its use increases resistance against the blood and eye diseases.
 It is eaten raw as well as cooked in curries and is used for pickles and sweetmeats [1-3].

 Methods that are being used to preserve whole fruits and vegetables during storage and marketing are generally based on refrigeration with or without control of composition of the atmosphere [4, 5].
-However, temperature, atmosphere, relative humidity and sanitation must be regulated to maintain quality of them [6, 7].
-In this direction, several methods that have been used are refrigeration, controlled atmosphere packaging, modified atmosphere packaging and chemical preservatives [8-10].
+However, temperature, atmosphere, relative humidity and sanitation must be regulated to maintain quality of fruits and vegetables [6-10].
 The most prevalent method is rapid cooling at a low temperature with high relative humidity [11].
-However, low temperature storage is not economically feasible in most developing countries [5, 12].
+But, low temperature storage is not economically feasible in most developing countries [5, 12].

 Fungicides control postharvest decay of whole fruits, but they leave residues that are potential risks to humans and the environment [12].
-In addition, many consumers are suspicious of chemicals in their foods, especially in fruits and vegetables [9].
+In addition, many consumers are suspicious of chemicals in their foods, especially in fruits and vegetables [7].
 Sulfites were effective chemical preservative as they were both inhibitors of enzymatic browning and antimicrobial.
-But their use has been banned due to adverse reaction in consumers [9, 13].
+But their use has been banned due to adverse reaction in consumers [7, 13].
 Moreover, chemical preservatives affect the flavor of fruits and vegetables [14].

-Plastic films are also effective in reducing desiccation (moisture loss), but are subject to microbial growth and disposal problems [10, 15].
-It takes many years of research to develop a material that would coat fruit so that an internal modified atmosphere would develop [16, 17].
-Studies have shown that ripening can be retarded, color changes can be delayed, water loss and decay can be reduced and appearance can be improved by using a simple and environmentally friendly technology, edible coating [16-18].
+Plastic films are also effective in reducing desiccation (moisture loss), but are subject to microbial growth and disposal problems [9, 15].
+Many years of research are needed to develop a material that would coat fruit so that an internal modified atmosphere would develop [16, 17].
+Studies have shown that ripening can be retarded, color changes can be delayed, water loss and decay can be reduced and appearance can be improved by using a simple and environmentally friendly technology of edible coating [16-18].
 The concept of edible films as protective films has been used since the 1800s [19].
-The first edible coating used was wax in China [20].
+The first edible coating used was a wax, in China [20].
 Extensive research in this area has paved the way for different effective edible films and coatings.